janearc/cooking/recipes/coffee/pour-over.md

 equipment
 ---
 - gram-accurate kitchen scale
-- something to weigh coffee in
+- something in which to weigh your coffee
 - chemex coffee maker & filters
 - gooseneck kettle